luo-yining/CFDBench/README.md

 ## How to Add New Models/Dataset?

-Our code is highly extensible and modular, and it is very easy to add new dataset or models.
+Our code is highly extensible and modular, and it is very easy to add new datasets or models.

 ### Models